 We compete with pharmaceutical companies that have significantly greater resources than we for many of the same acquisition and in-licensing opportunities.
 Such pharmaceutical companies may be less leveraged and have better access to capital resources that may preclude us from completing any acquisition or in-licensing.
 For this and other reasons, we may not be able to acquire the rights to additional product candidates and approved products on terms that we find acceptable, or at all.
 Furthermore, the development or expansion of our business, any acquired business or any acquired or in-licensed products may require a substantial capital investment by us.
 We may not have these necessary funds or they might not be available to us on acceptable terms or at all.
-We may also seek to raise funds by selling shares of our capital stock, which could dilute current stockholders' ownership interest in our company upon conversion.
+We may also seek to raise funds by selling shares of our capital stock, which could dilute current stockholders' ownership interest in our company, or securities convertible into our capital stock, which could dilute current stockholders' ownership interest in our company upon conversion.